Zhengzhou: Industrial zones

-Zhengzhou (Henan) Export Processing Zone was established on June 21, 2002 with approval by the state council.
+Zhengzhou (Henan) Export Processing Zone was established on 21 June 2002 with approval by the state council.
 Its planned area is 2.7 km2.
-Zone A is located in Zhengzhou National Economic & technological Development Area and began to operate on June 1, 2004.
+Zone A is located in Zhengzhou National Economic & technological Development Area and began to operate on 1 June 2004.
 The area of land developed is 0.893 km2 at present.
 Zone B is located in Zhengzhou Airport Area and is adjacent to Zhengzhou Xinzheng International Airport on the north and it covers a planned area of 5 square km with bonded logistics zone, bonded processing zone and supporting industry zone, etc.

 Transportation

 Zhengzhou is located in the central part of China and is a main national transport hub.

 Public transit

 Metro

-The Zhengzhou Metro is a rapid transit metro rail network serving urban and suburban districts of Great Zhengzhou metropolitan.
-The Zhengzhou Metro system started operation on 28 December 2013.
+The Zhengzhou Metro is a rapid transit metro rail network serving urban and suburban districts of the Zhengzhou metropolitan area.
+The system started operation on 28 December 2013.
 It currently has 5 lines in operation, creating a 134.1 km long network.
 The first two lines (Line 1 and Line 2) were approved by the National Development and Reform Commission in Feb.
 2009.
 Construction of the two lines started in 2009 and 2010, and were finished in 2013 and 2015 respectively.
 The Chengjiao Line (planned to be part of Line 9), which is now in through operations with Line 2, allows the system to serve the Zhengzhou Xinzheng International Airport.
 A total of 21 metro lines have been planned to connect all areas in Great Zhengzhou Metropolitan Area.

+As of 2024, Zhengzhou Metro operates 9 inner-city metro lines (Line 1; Line 2; Line 3; Line 4; Line 5 Inner Ring; Line 5 Outer Ring; Line 6; Line 10; Line 12; and Line 14).
+In addition, the city operates two metro lines connecting to the suburbs (Suburban Line) and to the nearby Xuchang, a prefecture-level city (Zhengxü Line).
+Line 6, 7 and 8 is estimated to be opened by the end of 2024.

+The Zhengzhou subway fares has a segmented pricing system.
+The starting price is 2 yuan ($0.28) for a ride of up to 6 kilometers.
+If the mileage exceeds 6 kilometers, the principle of "decreasing for further distances" will apply.
+Within the mileage of 6 to 13 kilometers, 1 yuan ($0.14) will be added for every 7 kilometers, and for 8 kilometers between 13 and 21 kilometers, 1 yuan ($0.14) will be added.
+For each additional 9 kilometers above 21 kilometers, an additional 1 yuan ($0.14) is added.
+Riders can use cash, a physical metro card, or QR code payment available on Alipay or WeChat apps to pay for the ride.